Proposal (34) toSouth American Classification Committee

 Comments from Zimmer: "I vote "NO" on proposal to change the English name of Furnarius figulus from "Wing-banded" to "Band-tailed" Hornero.
 The latter name may be better, but frankly, in my attempts to switch to Bob's suggested name, I kept getting confused as to whether it was "Band-tailed" or "Tail-banded"!
 "Wing-banded" seems easier for me to keep straight, and it does have the advantage of stability.
 I agree with Tom's basic point that these English names need not imply exclusivity (e.g. Tropical Kingbird is not the only kingbird in the tropics)."

-Comments from Silva: "No. I agree with Van's points."
+Comments from Silva: "NO. I agree with Van's points."

 Comments from Jaramillo: "NO. Vote for stability.
 I don't mind a bad name; the purpose of a name is not so much to inform you of characteristics as to give a specific tag to the taxon you are talking about.
 Perhaps if a name was ridiculously bad, then changing it would be a better option, in this case it is not."